Diaguely Dabo

-Diaguely Dabo (born 26 August 1992) is a French professional footballer who plays as a midfielder for Championnat National 2 club Olympique Alès.
+Diaguely Dabo (born 26 August 1992) is a French professional footballer who plays as a defensive midfielder for Thonon Evian.

-After playing in several youth academies in France, Dabo joined Lorient's academy from under-16 level, progressing to play for the reserve team in the Championnat National 2 for two years from 2010 to 2012.
+After playing in several youth academies in France, Dabo joined Lorient's academy from under-17 level, progressing to play for the reserve team in the Championnat National 2 for two years from 2010 to 2012.
 He joined Cannes in 2012 and spent the 2012–13 season there.
 A drop in division followed, joining Sénart-Moissy for one season, before returning to Championnat National 2 club Beauvais in 2014.
 Dabo then signed for divisional rivals Dieppe a year later; his performances there earned him a move to Épinal of the Championnat National in 2016 and he spent one year there.

-Dabo then spent the 2017–18 season at Stade Laval and a further year at Avranches.
+Dabo then spent the 2017–18 season at Laval and a further year at Avranches.
 Dabo travelled to England to earn a contract playing in the English Football League, and subsequently signed for English League Two club Stevenage in January 2020.
 He left Stevenage at the end of the 2019–20 season.
 Dabo joined Scottish Premiership team Kilmarnock in December 2020 following a successful trial period, where he spent the remainder of the 2020–21 season.
-Dabo signed for Angoulême in January 2022.
+After returning to France he played for Angoulême, Olympique Alès, Beauvais and Thonon Evian Grand Genève.

 Early life

-Born in Saint-Leu, France, Dabo is of Malian descent.
+Dabo was born in Saint-Denis.
+He is of Malian descent.